rage/java-programming/data/week2/3-repeating.md

 }
 ```

 A program that runs infinitely does not end on its own.
-In IntelliJ, it can be shut down by clicking the red button located on the left side of the output window.
+In IntelliJ, it can be shut down by clicking the red square button located on the left side of the output window (or use the keyboard shortcut `Ctrl` + `F2`).

 # Ending a Loop